-This is mark Joseph “young” blog entry #333, on the subject of Uncertain Worlds.
+This is mark Joseph “young” blog entry #409, on the subject of Characters Cooperate.

-With permission of Valdron Inc I have previously completed publishing my first five novels, Verse Three, Chapter One: The First Multiverser Novel, Old Verses New, For Better or Verse, Spy Verses, and Garden of Versers, in serialized form on the web (those links will take you to the table of contents for each book).
+With permission of Valdron Inc I have previously completed publishing my first six novels, Verse Three, Chapter One: The First Multiverser Novel, Old Verses New, For Better or Verse, Spy Verses, Garden of Versers, and Versers Versus Versers, in serialized form on the web (those links will take you to the table of contents for each book).
 Along with each book there was also a series of web log posts looking at the writing process, the decisions and choices that delivered the final product; those posts are indexed with the chapters in the tables of contents pages.
-Now as I have posted the sixth, Versers Versus Versers, I am again offering a set of “behind the writings” insights.
+Now as I am posting the seventh, Re Verse All, I am again offering a set of “behind the writings” insights.
 This “behind the writings” look may contain spoilers because it sometimes talks about my expectations for the futures of the characters and stories–although it sometimes raises ideas that were never pursued, as being written partially concurrently with the story it sometimes discusses where I thought it was headed.
 You might want to read the referenced chapters before reading this look at them.
 Links below (the section headings) will take you to the specific individual chapters being discussed, and there are (or will soon be) links on those pages to bring you back hopefully to the same point here.

 There is also a section of the site, Multiverser Novel Support Pages, in which I have begun to place materials related to the novels beginning with character papers for the major characters, giving them at different stages as they move through the books.

 This is the twenty-fifth mark Joseph “young” web log post covering this book, covering chapters 145 through 150.
 It was suggested that more shorter posts were a better choice than fewer longer ones, so there will be posts every six chapters, that is, every other week, for this book.
 Previous entries were: